onedata/onedata-documentation/doc/provider_overview.md

 Oneprovider is a service that exposes storage resources to Onedata ecosystem.
 It is typically deployed in a computing center, on the nodes equipped with high speed connection to storage resources.
 Scalable and re

-Oneprovider is a cluster solution composed from three types of services:
+Oneprovider is a cluster solution composed from 3 types of services:
 * Cluster Manager - an administrative services that provides user interface for installing oneprovider services
 * Worker - a services responsible for computation and data transfer
 * Database - a services providing persistent storage for control data